 This principle of deep audience understanding is equally important in other marketing contexts, such as B2B Content Marketing.
 Effective B2B marketers invest significant time and resources into understanding their target buyers, mapping content to different stages of the buyer's journey, and tailoring their approach to the specific needs and preferences of their audience.

 At its core, social marketing is about driving behavior change.
-Whether the goal is to encourage healthier habits, promote sustainable practices, or support social causes, the ultimate measure of success is not just raised awareness but actual, observable changes in behavior.
+Whether the goal is to encourage healthier habits, promote sustainable practices, or support social causes, the ultimate measure of success is not just raised awareness but actual, observable, and sustainable changes in behavior.

 Social marketers employ a range of behavior change strategies, including: